FranMdkSo/github.io/README.md

     <section class="hero" aria-label="Intro">
       <h1><span class="title-grad" data-i18n="heroTitle">Learning is the smartest way of life - L&D Rockets</span> <span class="emoji" aria-hidden="true">🚀</span></h1>
       <h2 data-i18n="heroSubtitle">Can complexity, evolution and life emerge from the simplest rules?
 Can we create life?</h2>
       <p class="intro" data-i18n="heroIntro" data-i18n-html="true"><strong>Why do I do this?</strong> Because philosophy and learning live in the logic of mathematics; because code and AI spark my human curiosity; and because emotions guide me.
 I’m driven by the unique power of trying what I’ve never attempted before.
 I invite you to use your imagination and this metaphor to reflect.
-This is just an artefact of intellectual provocation. <strong>Why do I do this?</strong></p>
+This is just an artefact of intellectual provocation. </p>
     </section>

     <section class="layout" aria-label="App layout">